 Multi-Modal Approach to Preventing Suicide in Schools (MAPSS)

 Multi-Modal Approach to Preventing Suicide in Schools (MAPSS) is a school suicide prevention programme for Year 10 pupils that aims to reduce suicide risk and increase help-seeking among young people.
-It was originally developed in Australia and is currently undergoing a randomised controlled trial there after a successful pilot study.
-The research in Australia is led by Orygen at the University of Melbourne.
-Our aim is to replicate this research in the UK, to establish whether MAPSS would also be effective here.
+It was originally developed in Australia by Orygen at the University of Melbourne and is currently undergoing a randomised controlled trial there.
+After a successful pilot study in Cheshire and Merseyside, MAPSS will now be further tested across North-West England, to establish its feasibility in UK schools.

 MAPSS consists of three components:

-- A universal suicide prevention workshop called SafeTALK for all young people.
+1. A universal suicide prevention workshop for all young people.
 In the UK, the workshop will be delivered by trained professionals from Grassroots Suicide Prevention.
-SafeTALK is a 3.5 hour workshop which teaches students to recognise and respond to the warning signs of suicide in themselves and others.
+The workshop is a 3.5 hour workshop which teaches students to recognise and respond to the warning signs of suicide in themselves and others.

-- Delivery of a targeted online intervention, Reframe IT-UK, for young people who score highly on the SIDAS.
-Reframe IT was developed and piloted by Orygen in Australia, and has been adapted for use in the UK.
+3. Delivery of a targeted online intervention, Reframe IT-UK, for young people who score highly on the SIDAS.
 Reframe IT-UK is a suicide-specific 8-week cognitive behavioural therapy programme for young people that is completed during school time with an appropriately trained member of staff.

-In addition, Papyrus will deliver their SP-ARK training in suicide prevention skills to teachers at participating schools, and parents will be offered the opportunity to attend their SP-EAK suicide awareness training.
+In addition, Papyrus will deliver their SP-OT training in suicide prevention skills to teachers at participating schools, and parents will be offered the opportunity to attend their SPARK suicide awareness training.

 When will MAPSS be delivered?